 Adventurers around the globe like to leave their footprint at mt.
-Everest base camp, no doubt the world’s top adventure destination.
+Everest base camp is no doubt the world’s top adventure destination.
 Mt.
-Everest has two base camps one on the north side in Tibet at 5150 meters and the other in Southside in Nepal at 5365 m.
-One can drive to the North Tibetan base camp thus it is no more adventure walking rather it is a driving tour.
-Nepal side Everest base camp hiking trip takes 10 – 14 days to complete through the challenging terrain.
-The trek to Everest base camp is within the reach of average fit people.
+Everest has two base camps, one on the north side in Tibet at 5150 meters and the other on Southside in Nepal at 5365 m.
+One can drive to the North Tibetan base camp.
+Thus, it is no more adventure walking; instead, it is a driving tour.
+Nepal side Everest base camp hiking takes 10 – 14 days to complete through the challenging terrain.
+The trek to Everest base camp is within reach of ordinary, fit people.

-The unfortunate fact is that every year trekkers are dying on the Himalayan trekking and some of the trekkers do have not a good adventure experience at all.
+The unfortunate fact is that every year trekkers are dying in the Himalayan trekking, and some of the trekkers do not have a good adventure experience at all.
 Thus the BIG question is How to trek to the safe Everest base camp?
 What could be the best Tips to do the walking adventure safely?

 Top 10 Tips from Experts on Safe Everest Base Camp

 Choose the Best Time & Itinerary

 The best time to do the Everest base camp trek is March to May and mid-September to December.
-This EBc hiking can be done from10 -14 days time duration that does exclude the time in Kathmandu.
-Make sure to have 2 days of an acclimatization rest day on the way to EBC.
-You may like to explore some other sections in the same region like Gokyo lakes crossing the Chola pass depending on your time duration or hiking to the less trodden route to base camp.
+This EBc hiking can be done from 10 -14 days time duration that does exclude the time in Kathmandu.
+Make sure to have two days of an acclimatization rest day on the way to EBC.
+You may like to explore other sections in the same region, like Gokyo lakes crossing the Chola pass, depending on your time duration, or hiking to the less trodden route to base camp.

 Physical and Mental Preparation

-We suggest having 1 or 2-month long physical preparation would be great to get fit for the Everest base camp trek.
-You can start to do running, cycling, any gem exercise, or walking ups and down carrying some weight on the day back or weekend day hike would be helpful on your trek.
-Trekking in the Himalayas is walking adventure holidays at higher altitude terrain where the weather could be challenging thus mental preparation to get ready for the worse case scenarios is important.
+We suggest having one, or 2-month-long physical preparation would be great to get fit for the Everest base camp trek.
+You can start running, cycling, any gem exercise, or walking up and down.
+Carrying some weight on the day back or weekend day hike would be helpful on your trek.
+Trekking in the Himalayas is a walking adventure holiday at higher altitude terrain where the weather could be challenging.
+Thus, mental preparation to get ready for the worse case scenarios is essential.